sharinglaw.net

 New CT laws in effect since 2020 require Trustees to send information and annual reports to ALL trust beneficiaries (in some cases the document can override this, but not entirely) - so it is not as "private" as you might think.

 It is sometimes important to have an "executor" appointed to make claims against insurance companies, talk to the IRS, deal with difficult out-of-state banks, or bring lawsuits, and this is not possible without probate.
+Also true if the car is to be sold and the proceeds divided rather than just transferred to one person.

 In some states (not CT) a spouse's statutory rights against estates apply even if there is no estate and all property is held in a living trust.